-The best happy hours on the Gold Coast
+8 of the best bars on the Gold Coast

 From cosy cocktail and whisky bars to trendy breweries and speakeasys – we round up the best places to end your day, the local's way in this Queensland city.

 One block from Coolangatta Beach, it’s impossible to resist the allure of this neighbourhood bar opens in new window – it used to be a magic shop, after all.
 Its name means “pocket” in Italian (the low-key owners have Sicilian heritage) and it’s the perfect spot to enjoy sun-drenched afternoons underneath the sprawling tree out front, working through the wine list of natural pours from young gun winemakers.
 But it’s the cocktails that really shine – literally shimmering on the granite bar – like the herbal Gin T composed of Brookies Dry Gin, green chartreuse, lemon, ginger and rhubarb bitters.
 From 3:00pm on Sundays, say cheers to their $12 cocktails and $8 house wines.

 Fire Cue, Nobby Beach

 Go straight for top-shelf tipples at happy hour prices with $9 cocktails, $7 wines and $5 beers from 5:30-6:30pm on Tuesday to Saturday, then stay for the hand-pressed tacos and juicy ribs at this industrial-style venue.
 Adam Dundas-Taylor knows what makes for a good time, having cooked for the likes of Elton John and Kate Moss.
 When he returned to Australia to open this restaurant opens in new window, it quickly drew a loyal crowd.
 Kickstart proceedings with a knockout mezcal Negroni or ruby red grapefruit spritz and see where the evening takes you.